TheJacksonLaboratory/ResourcesGuide/Working_with_hpc.md

 ### From your local terminal/RStudio

 This approach allows you to install packages and doing simple tests on the cluster while developing your project mostly on your local machine.
 You will need to synchronize your local project folder with a full copy on tier1.
-However, in order to enjoy the full functionality of RStudio (and the R Project setup) while working directly on your tier1 folder see the next section.
+However, in order to enjoy the full functionality of RStudio (and the R Project setup) while working directly on your tier1 folder you'd need to use an Rstudio container as explained in the next section.
-If you're developing the project mostly with RStudio, and don't need any files from tier1, it might be easier to move your project to tier2 and use the [RStudio Server](https://rstudio.jax.org/).
+You also have the option to move your project to tier2 and use the [RStudio Server](https://rstudio.jax.org/) but then you wouldn't be able to access tier1 for that project.

 Once logged into sumner enter this to start an interactive session with R: